Rahn-IT/traefik-gui/Readme.md

 Forward HTTP-Request:
 - By Hostname
 - By Host regex
+- By additional Path Prefix

+Forward HTTPS-Requests:
+- By Hostname
+- By Host regex
-- add additional Path Prefix
+- By additional Path Prefix
+- Set a certificate provider in settings
+- Automatically add HTTP -> HTTPS redirect
+- Automatically add HTTP rule for the `/.well-known/acme-challenge/` endpoints

 Forward TLS Requests
 - By Hostname (SNI)